-We have $R_2 = 1000\Omega$ and $R_1 = 50\Omega$ which imply A = 0.815.
-That value of A is confirmed by measurement.
-In our measurement setup we have H1012 Ethernet transformer connected at inputs of ADC.
-Transformer has 10% tolerance in impedance and amplification.
-We measured ADC saturation voltage 705.7 mV (generator output) in this setup due to impedance mismatch and uncalibrated transformer gain.
+We have $R_2 = 1000\Omega$ and $R_1 = 50\Omega$ which imply that A = 0.815.
+That value of A is further confirmed by the measurement.
+In our measurement setup we have H1012 Ethernet transformer connected to inputs of ADC.
+The transformer has a 10% tolerance in impedance and amplification.
+We measured ADC saturation voltage of 705.7 mV (generator output) in this setup due to impedance mismatch and uncalibrated transformer gain.